 The Japan facility will be completed as planned, but the Phoenix project has fallen significantly behind schedule and fewer and fewer TSMC suppliers plan to locate there.

-The fundamental problem is that while the US workforce is highly skilled at chip design, the country lacks the desire or skills needed to manufacture chips.
+The fundamental problem is that while the US workforce is highly skilled in chip design, the country lacks the desire or skills needed to manufacture chips.

 TSMC Phoenix will continue to struggle because there are too few American workers with the skills needed to manufacture semiconductors.
-Therefore, seeking economic security by shifting semiconductor production to the United States is a “costly and futile homework exercise,” TSMC founder Morris Chang warned in 2022.
-The $52 billion in the CHIPS Act may sound like a big number, but it is not enough to create a self-sustaining semiconductor ecosystem in Phoenix.
+Therefore, seeking economic security by shifting semiconductor production to the US is a “costly and futile homework exercise,” as TSMC founder Morris Chang warned in 2022.
+The $52 billion in the CHIPS Act may seem like a large number, but it is not enough to create a self-sustaining semiconductor ecosystem in Phoenix.

 The CHIPS Act poses three major risks.
 First, if TSMC loses its focus on innovation, the biggest losers will be its customers and suppliers, most of whom are American companies.
-The broader AI revolution—largely powered by TSMC-made chips—will come to a halt.
+The broader AI revolution—much of which is powered by TSMC-made chips—will grind to a halt.
 Furthermore, TSMC could reduce investment in expanding capacity in Taiwan, leaving the entire industry less resilient to demand spikes.

 Ultimately, TSMC could lose its way to the point where another company replaces it as the leader in advanced semiconductor manufacturing.
 Many in Taiwan have viewed the CHIPS Act as an attempt by the United States to steal Taiwanese technology.

 The CHIPS Act, while well-intentioned, is poorly designed.
-Rather than creating a sustainable semiconductor manufacturing cluster in the US, it could cause lasting damage to TSMC and ultimately to the Taiwanese economy, the article said.
+Instead of creating a sustainable semiconductor manufacturing cluster in the US, it could cause lasting damage to TSMC and ultimately to the Taiwanese economy, the article said.

 Building capacity in countries like Japan (where operations are less likely to damage TSMC's business) may be a wiser strategy.